heymikehaynes/crashthearcade/content/about.md

 #### Pixels and code.
 Also coffee.

-I’m Mike, a designer and hobbyist developer who loves video games, manga, and (usually) technology.
-I ran a comic book news and review site in the past, which helped me build a strong foundation in web design and development.
-I’ve also co-hosted several podcasts and a college radio show on comics.
+I’m Mike, a designer and hobbyist developer.
+I love video games, manga, technology (sometimes), and occasionally dabble in pixel art.
+In a past life, I ran a comic book news and review site, which helped me build a strong foundation in web design and development.
+I’ve co-hosted several podcasts as well, including a college radio show covering comic books and pop culture.

 I live in ~~frigid~~ lovely Winnipeg, Canada with my wife, our son, and an assortment of dogs and cats.